Updated: 11 Nov 2025

 (2016) Carleton University, Sociology - Hiring Committee

-International Society for Science and Religion; Schwartz Reisman Institute for Technology and Society; Society for Literature, Science, and Arts; Popular Culture Association; American Academy of Religions; Canadian Sociological Association; Canadian Society for the History and Philosophy of Science, Canadian Law and Technology Society
+International Society for Science and Religion; International Research Network for the Study of Science & Belief in Society; Institute for Religion in an Age of Science; Society for Literature, Science, and Arts; Popular Culture Association; American Academy of Religions; Canadian Sociological Association; Canadian Society for the History and Philosophy of Science; Strong Towns; Strong Towns Ottawa, Strong Towns Toronto; Canadian Law and Technology Society.